dhall-lang/dhall-lang/standard/binary.md

     encode(< x : T₀ | y | … >) = [ 11, { "x" = T₁, "y" = null, … } ]

+Union constructors (`U.x`) are encoded according to the rule for record field accesses above.

 The (now-removed) union literal syntax used to be encoded using a leading 12: